 Several discussion points were raised.

-Paul DiGiacomo (NOAA) agreed that the existing PTSG efforts are adequate for coordination, though he did stress that coordination amongst the existing oceans VCs could be improved, and this cross-coordination could help to address some of the polar observations issues.
+Paul DiGiacomo (NOAA) agreed that the existing PSTG efforts are adequate for coordination, though he did stress that coordination amongst the existing oceans VCs could be improved, and this cross-coordination could help to address some of the polar observations issues.

 Paul noted that he sees the oceans VC gap as being the sea surface roughness SAR group (e.g including Europe, Canada, Japan, India), and this group could also address some of the polar observations issues in concert with the other oceans VCs.
-Ken Holman (EUMETSAT) noted that there is a scatterometry group which may be able to address some of these needs.
+Ken Holmlund (EUMETSAT) noted that there is a scatterometry group which may be able to address some of these needs.

 Paul noted that the polar activities are also in scope of the Blue Planet.